-When you’re creating custom pipelines, it’s important to lay out that architecture for those processes and, that way, you’re able to communicate with your sales marketing team to set up events that happened within that pipeline.
+When creating custom pipelines, it’s important to lay out the architecture for those processes.
+That way, you can communicate with your sales and marketing team to set up events that happened within that pipeline.
 So you are basically front-loaded, and you have every resource at hand for when they enter a particular stage.

 If you have a team of people, you want to ensure that each potential customer has the same experience.
 One of the greatest strengths of a sales automation engine is that it provides that experience for engagement.

-Configuring a sales pipeline or any other pipeline ensures that people understand the process in which relationships should evolve.
-This has to do with customizing that deal stage because you want to have everybody understand what the objectives are to achieve at different points.
+Configuring a sales pipeline or any other pipeline ensures that people understand how relationships should evolve.
+This has to do with customising that deal stage because you want everybody to understand the objectives you want to achieve at different points.

 Custom pipelines will have such an impact in terms of analytics.
-Whenever you see the kind of financial impact that your marketing efforts are having, such as financial values being pulled from this pipeline, you will know whether you are getting the quality you’re looking for out of your process.
+Whenever you see the financial impact that your marketing efforts are having, such as financial values being pulled from this pipeline, you will know whether you are getting the quality you’re looking for in your process.

 One of the things that we try to reiterate using our system is that you should be open to auditing what you have set up.
 Sometimes, you have these initial ideas of what your target audience looks like, and you want to reward certain data points.